mngad/pySlither/readme.md

 ## Usage

-Change the screen grab area in `getScr()` function.
-I used xdotool (`xdotool getmouselocation --shell`), to "draw" out the shape of the capture window for the slither.io window.
+Edit the `capture_size.conf` file to set the bounds of the slither.io window.
+The lower boundary should avoid inclusing the minimap in the bottom right.

 Not sure if it works on windows...